-There is nothing maintenance managers wish more than to have their assets running 100% of the time and no breakdowns to register.
-In fact, it is impossible to prevent or predict every malfunction — but centralising all tasks and setting up a careful preventive maintenance plan leaves us one step (or several steps) closer.
+There is nothing that maintenance managers want more than having assets up and running 100% of the time and with no breakdowns to report.
+The problem is that this objective is impossible to achieve: we are unable to prevent or predict all breakdowns, however good our preventive maintenance plan is.

 Building Name: Building 8